Liuyuyong0414/KATE/README.md

 We have placed all the data collected and reviewed during the experiment in the ./data/ directory.

 The data.jsonl file contains all the data we collected during our experiments.
 Each line in this file represents a single sample, stored in JSON format.
-You can split the data into training, validation, and test sets according to your own rules.
+You can split the data into training, validation, and test sets according to your own rules.Due to the large size of the data, it has been compressed into ./data/data.zip.
+Please extract the contents before use.
 Each sample is stored as a JSON object, with the following keys:

 - **rep_name_1**: Repository name of the main sample